4.3 brakes

 Repeat until the rotor passes cleanly

-through the caliper without rubbing. -
+through the caliper without rubbing.

-For severe bends:
+For severe bends

-- For severe bends: sometimes a rotor cannot be saved.
+sometimes a rotor cannot be saved.
 If you can see a sharp crease or the rotor wobbles by more than 2 mm at the edge, replace it.

 Touch only the rotor's brake track with the truing fork — keep your fingers off the brake surfaces (skin oils contaminate them).